 In 2015, the U.S. Food and Drug Administration approved the use of the WATCHMAN™, an implantable device proven to reduce stroke risk in people with AFib that is not caused by a heart valve problem.

 “In addition to protecting the heart from clots, WATCHMAN offers this valuable benefit: once implanted, patients no longer need to take blood thinners,” explains Dr. Jabbour.
 “This one-time procedure eliminates the increased risk of bleeding — along with the potential dizziness and physical weakness — that accompanies the long-term use of these drugs.”

 Never Miss a Beat!

 One Patient’s Story

 Barbara Kyle is a believer.
-In addition to AFib, the 79-year-old great-grandmother from Altoona suffers from Charcot-Marie-Tooth, a hereditary disease that affects her balance and gait.
+In addition to AFib, the 79-year-old great-grandmother suffers from Charcot-Marie-Tooth, a hereditary disease that affects her balance and gait.
 “I worry about falling.
 Outside our home, I always walk with a cane,” she says.

-Eager to reduce her dependency on blood thinners, in March 2019 Barbara became the 10th patient at UPMC Altoona to receive a WATCHMAN implant from Dr. Jabbour.
+Eager to reduce her dependency on blood thinners, in March 2019 Barbara became the 10th patient at UPMC to receive a WATCHMAN implant from Dr. Jabbour.
 He has now performed nearly 200 procedures.

 The hour-long surgery, performed under general anesthesia, uses a catheter to place the small, parachute-shaped device inside the heart.
 Much like in a stent procedure, a small incision is made in the upper leg.
 The surgeon then uses a narrow tube to guide the WATCHMAN into the heart’s left atrial appendage, assisted by x-ray and ultrasound.